1837 generation

 The group established a literary hall in 1837 in Buenos Aires, hence the name.
 This Salón Literario closed six months after it was created because of the reiterated warnings from the government.
 Initially, they claimed to be neutral in the Argentine Civil Wars, they wrote works biased against the federalist governor Juan Manuel de Rosas (such as El Matadero by Esteban Echeverría or Facundo by Domingo Faustino Sarmiento) because Rosas was the Buenos Aires governor of that time, but they were also against the former Unitarian governments, with whom they didn't agree in their absolutist manners that they deemed a mere restoration of the manners of the Spanish colony.
 Their efforts to install a full democratic Republic and guarantee civil rights by means of peaceful propaganda were vain, and shortly afterwards they ended up exiled or assassinated.
 After Rosas was overthrown in 1852, their writings inspired the first Argentine Constitution in 1853, and the promotion of the Organización Nacional, the articulation and organization of the political divisions, infrastructure and institutions of the country.

-They were called "unitarians" in a loose sense and by Rosas' propaganda.
+They were called "unitarians" in a loose sense and by Rosas's propaganda.

 Some notable members of this generation were Esteban Echeverría, Juan Bautista Alberdi, Juan María Gutiérrez, Domingo Faustino Sarmiento who was president between 1868 and 1874, Miguel Cané (senior), Bartolomé Mitre, Andrés Lamas, Antonio Somellera, Vicente Fidel López, Carlos Tejedor, Juan Bautista Peña, Florencio Varela, Juan Cruz Varela, José Mármol, José Rivera Indarte (Buenos Aires), Quiroga Rosas, Antonino Aberastain, Santiago Cortínez (San Juan), Benjamín Villafañe, Félix Frías (Tucumán), Francisco Álvarez, Paulino Paz, Enrique Rodríguez, Avelino Ferreyra, Ramón Ferreyra (Córdoba), Juan Thompson (Corrientes).